 Now that the nights have gotten much cooler here in Mexico, I am craving warm + comforting dishes.
 Arroz con Leche is the perfect dessert for cooler months; it is also a great treat for breakfast.
-Arroz con Leche is a traditional Latin dessert that translates to rice with milk.
+Arroz con Leche is a traditional Latin American dessert that translates to rice with milk.
 It is typically made with rice, milk, sugar and cinnamon.

 Arroz con Leche is a very easy dessert to make.
 The best part of making this recipe is the warm + citrusy aroma that fills your house.
 Pure comfort + deliciousness.